LazarRazvan/Data-structures/README.md

   - Found in `include/trie` and `src/trie`.
   - Provides an implementation of the trie data structure, excellent for efficient storage and retrieval of strings, particularly useful in autocomplete systems and IP routing.

+- **Binary Tree (`binary_tree`):**
+  - Located in `include/binary_tree` and `src/binary_tree`.
+  - Implements a binary tree data structure, fundamental for various algorithmic tasks and data organization.
+This structure provides efficient operations for searching, insertion, and traversal, making it suitable for applications such as sorting and representing hierarchical data.